1949 Ford

 Photographic print

-The 1949 Ford's efficient design provided more interior space than in previous Fords.
-This sedan was bigger than it looked from the exterior.
-This photograph shows the interior of the 1949 Ford owned by the Henry Ford Museum.
+The 1949 Ford's efficient design provided more interior space than previous Fords.
+This sedan was roomier than it looked from the outside.
+This photograph shows the interior of the 1949 Ford Tudor Sedan in the collections of The Henry Ford.

 Henry Ford II Driving the First 1949 Ford off Assembly Line at Rouge Plant, 1948